 What is the pretext for art?
 Graphic art illustrates changing ideals of beauty and moral perceptions.

 Getting too intellectual about art takes the fun out of it, and excludes folks from the simple enjoyment a nice work of art can bring.
+Has the inclusion of art brut in mainstream art exhibitions fundamentally changed the way institutions look at these works?
 Art is not on the list of mental disorders.

 "We have a tremendous capacity to imbue even inanimate things with beliefs, desires, emotions, and consciousness".